 Do you post your content in the correct tab?

-The geospatial LinkedIn groups I watch, best I can tell, are started and then left to self-manage, with little input from owners/moderators.
+The geospatial LinkedIn groups I watch, best I can tell, are started and then left to self-manage, with little input from owners or moderators.
 The "manager's choice" post in the GIS Group (a 66,000 member open group) is dated May 22, 2014.
 The group was started in 2008 and the group rules are dated 2013.
-The group rules are explicit about using the discussion and promotion tabs, but are not followed.
+The group rules are explicit about using the discussion and promotion tabs; I wonder who reads those rules.

 Have you had a better experience using LinkedIn to move your geospatial career ahead?
 How do you use it?
 Am I just "doing it wrong?"
 Am I not visiting the "right places" or "doing the right things?"